-Manchester Decoder: During reception from the network, the differential receive data from the transceiver is converted from Manchester encoded data into NRZ serial data and clock inputs of the MAC unit.
-To perform this operation, the signal is passed to the phase locked loop (PLL) decoder block once it is received from the differential receiver.
+Manchester Decoder: During reception from the network, the differential receive data from the transceiver is converted from Manchester encoded data into NRZ serial data and a receive clock, which are sent to the receive data and clock inputs of the MAC unit.
+To perform this operation, the signal is passed to the PLL decoder block once it is received from the differential receiver.
 The PLL decodes the data and generates a data receive clock and a NRZ serial data stream to the MAC unit.

 Data typically becomes valid from the decoder within 6 bit times, and the decoder detects the end of a frame when no more mid-bit transitions are detected.
 (See Section 8.1 for network interfacing considerations.)